 Hutchinson: Community Partner in the ENERGY STAR Challenge

-The City, in partnership with the Great Plains Institute, the U.S. Green Business Council, and the Minnesota Chamber of Commerce is offering technical support to track and reduce energy use.
-There are funds of up to $600 or 50% of costs for buildings to take the next step in their energy reduction and become ENERGY STAR certified.
-We hope that through this partnership we can work to improve the economic vitality of the businesses that make Hutchinson such a unique place, while solidifying our city’s place as a leader in outstate Minnesota.
-Learn more about at the Minnesota ENERGY STAR Challenge website.
+The City, in partnership with the Great Plains Institute, the U.S. Green Business Council, and the Minnesota Chamber of Commerce offered technical support to track and reduce energy use.
+The City assisted in identifying interested property owners and helped them to take the next step in their energy reduction and to become ENERGY STAR certified.
+These efforts improved the economic vitality of the businesses that make Hutchinson such a unique place, while solidifying our city’s place as a leader in outstate Minnesota.
+Learn more about it at Minnesota ENERGY STAR Challenge website.

-We held a successful kickoff event for the ENERGY STAR Challenge on Thursday, April 21st at Faith Lutheran Church to show not only what services are being offered to save energy, but also demonstrate that energy efficiency is already something that is happening in our community!
+The City’s involvement as a Community Partner included holding a successful kickoff event for the ENERGY STAR Challenge on Thursday, April 21st, 2016 at Faith Lutheran Church to show not only what services were offered to save energy, but also demonstrate that energy efficiency is already something that is happening in our community!
 Faith Lutheran in 2010 installed geothermal wells to heat and cool their place of worship.
 At this event we highlighted that success, as well as others around our community, to show how easy it is to do your part to help the environment.
-We will also talked about how to go about making your building more energy efficient, and what free services the ENERGY STAR Challenge team is offering to help you track your building’s energy usage.
-Even better, there are funds available for the best buildings to become energy star certified.
+We also talked about how to go about making your building more energy efficient, and what free services the ENERGY STAR Challenge team offers to help you track your building’s energy usage.

-Who should sign up for free assistance?
-Anyone owning a business, representing a nonprofit (including Churches!), or operating a building in or around Hutchinson!
+Who can benefit from the resources provided by the Energy Star Challenge?
+Anyone owning a business, representing a nonprofit (including Churches!), or operating a building!

 - Medical offices

 - Senior Care Facilities